ivmai/bdwgc/docs/macros.md

 possible.

-`DARWIN_DONT_PARSE_STACK` - Causes the Darwin port to discover thread stack bounds in the same way as other pthread ports, without trying to walk the frames on the stack.
+`DARWIN_DONT_PARSE_STACK` - Causes the Darwin port to discover thread stack bounds in the same way as other `pthreads` ports, without trying to walk the frames on the stack.
 This is recommended only as a fall-back for applications that do not support proper stack unwinding.